MortenSchou/mtest/README.md

 )
 FetchContent_MakeAvailable(mtest)
 ```

-or (alternatively) specify the Git repository and version to download:
+Or alternatively you can specify the Git repository and version to download:

 ```cmake
 include(FetchContent)
 FetchContent_Declare(mtest